-Of course the newly opened Arethusa coffee shop and bakery, “a mano,” is super farm-barn-modern-chic!
+Arethusa a mano, a coffee shop and bakery is super farm-barn-modern-chic!
 White washed walls and a vaulted ceiling, exposed black girders, and a wall of black and white cow photos.
 Coffee on tap and neat rows of Arethusa dairy farm milk, bagels, pastries, and sandwiches – the entire aesthetic screams the good taste of Arethusa!

 In case you haven’t had a chance to get there yet, come with us…we’ll show you around!

 Stumptown Coffee has finally made its way to LC, thanks to Executive Chef Dan McGill and his tenacious ways (more on that story later)…

 We went for the cold brew draft NITRO – a) because it was early in the morning and b) because they told us it’s fun to watch “settle” just like a Guinness.
 It was, we even videoed it.